uimaxbai/uimaxbai/README.md

 ### My favorite things to use

 * Code editor - VSCode or neovim
-* Frontend - Nuxt, Tailwind + SASS
+* Frontend - Nuxt, SvelteKit, Tailwind + SCSS
-* Backend - PHP or Firebase
+* Backend - PHP, Firebase, ExpressJS

 ### I'm okay at Python and Bash